-When you decide you are planting kale, you need to start the plants indoors if it is early in the season.
-Growing kale isn’t too demanding of a job.
-Simply cover the kale seeds with half an inch of soil and keep it moist to germinate.
-They do best this way.
-After all chance of frost has passed, you can transplant the seedlings into the ground outdoors.
+When planting kale, start the plants indoors to get a head start early in the season.
+Growing kale isn’t too demanding.
+Simply cover the kale seeds with 1/2 inch of soil and keep it moist to germinate.
+After all chance of frost has passed, transplant the seedlings into the ground.

-If it happens to be late summer or even early fall, you can direct seed kale plants outdoors.
-Cover the seeds, once again, with half an inch of soil.
-Do not cultivate around the seed area until the seedlings start showing.
-Then, only cultivate when necessary as you do not want to disturb the plants.
+In late summer or early fall, direct seed kale plants outdoors.
+Cover the seeds with 1/2 inch of soil.
+Don’t cultivate around the seed area until the seedlings appear,then cultivate only when necessary as you don’t want to disturb the roots.

-Keep the ground well watered and as your kale grows, cultivate the soil shallowly around the plants so as not to destroy any roots.
-Remove any weeds you see starting to grow around your kale plants.
+Keep the ground well watered and as your kale grows, cultivate the soil shallowly around the plants.
+Remove any weeds starting to grow around your kale plants.

-Growing kale is pretty simple.
-They only take about two months to mature.
+Growing kale is pretty simple and plants take only about two months to mature.
 Since they take so little time, you can start a couple of batches early, a couple more later in the summer and a couple in the fall.
 This gives you fresh kale plants to pick from for about six months or so.